 The Simple Stamped Napkins are a quick gift that you can easily customize by adjusting the size, or using different fabrics, stamps, inks, or thread.
 This low-sew project is easy enough for a sewing beginner.

 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
-Materials for this post were generously provided by Ann Butler Designs, Baby Lock, and Fiskars.
+My sewing machine sponsor is Baby Lock.
+Additional materials for this post were generously provided by Ann Butler Designs and Fiskars.

 The Simple Stamped Napkins are the type of gift you can customize easily to make them special for the recipient.
 These can be made as last-minute host(ess) gifts, or for a housewarming, or for your favorite home chef, or for almost any other occasion where a home-cooked meal will be served!
 To customize your set…